Arthi-chaud/seminal-haskell/logbook.md

 - Enumeration: Try replacing with `()`

+### June 22

+- Changes: Write an error message for each one

 ## Difficulties encountered

 - Removing declaration might lead to standalone type signature, which is not allowed in Haskell.
 The solution was to, along with removing the said declaration, set its value to undefined